ulule/go/Styles.md

 val, err := foo()
 ```

-Group your logic when checking an error.
+And group your logic when checking an error.

 ```go
 // bad